desmos-labs/desmos/docs/architecture/ard-002-reports-operations-review.md

 ### Backwards Compatibility

-Considering that the `posts` module where the report system live is still in staging, the backwards compatibility is not relevant as there won't be any issue related to it.
+Considering that the `posts` module where the report system live is still in staging mode, the backwards compatibility is not relevant as there won't be any issue related to it.

 ### Positive